Houston/Katy Harp Studio

 - Clinician and adjudicator for school districts across the greater Houston area

-I currently teach in two locations: my home in Katy, TX and through the preparatory school at the University of St. Thomas located in the Montrose district of Houston.
+I currently teach in out of my home in Katy, TX.
 My teaching days and hours vary depending on student needs and availability.
 I offer a free consultation lesson for new students so that we can get to know each other before making any financial or time commitments.
 Please contact me to schedule your trial lesson and discuss possible lesson times and rates.

 Frequently Asked Questions

 - Do I need to bring my own harp to lessons?
-Usually students play on my harp (a concert grand) for their lessons.
+Usually students play on one of my harps for their lessons.
 If you feel more comfortable on your own instrument you are of course welcome to bring it.

 - What kind of music do you teach?
 I am classically trained, and most of my students will learn a wide variety of classical harp pieces and etudes.
 I encourage students to find their own musical interests, and can tailor their studies to include folk music, jazz, popular music, and composition.